shakirali2244/nrf24l-rc/README.md

 # nrf24l-rc
-repo for arduino code using radiohead lib to simulate 4ch radio signal on one frequency
+repo for arduino code and webserver code using radiohead lib and nodejs to simulate 4ch radio signal on one frequency and web control of the drone/drones

 TODO
 - fix single digits data encoding